SongtaoLiu0823/SongtaoLiu0823.github.io/README.md

 Email: skl5761@psu.edu

 Hi, this is Songtao.
-I'm currently a third-year Ph.D. student advised by [Peng Liu](https://s2.ist.psu.edu/pliu/) at Penn State.
+I'm currently a third-year Ph.D. student advised by [Prof. Peng Liu](https://s2.ist.psu.edu/pliu/) at Penn State.
 I obtained my B.S. from School of Data Science at Fudan University.
 I am interested in machine learning and generative AI.

+**I'm looking for an internship or visiting position this fall that would allow me to use my CPT.**

 ## Publications